thoughtspot/thoughtspot.github.io/_release/notes.md

 If you are running a different version, you must do a multiple pass upgrade.
 First, upgrade to version 5.1.x or version 5.2.x, and then to the 5.3 release.

 {% include note.html content="To successfully upgrade your ThoughtSpot cluster, all user profiles must include a valid email address.
-Without valid email addresses, the upgrade will be blocked." %}
+Without valid email addresses, the upgrade is blocked." %}

 {: id="53-new"}
 ## 5.3 New Features and Functionality